anton-k/talks/csound-journal/Csound-expression-paper.md

 Thy are drum part and synt part.
 The drum part is created by playing back the ordinary drum loop at strange rates.
-Here I use my own file "loop.wav" But you can insert any short drum loop that you like.
-The synt part is created with three pads that are playing at the same time.
+Here I use my own file "loop.wav" But you can insert any short drum loop that you like or download the file at the [repo on github](https://github.com/anton-k/talks/tree/master/HaL/audio).
+The synt part is created
+with three pads that are playing at the same time.
 So it's a layered synthesizer.